Yajnavalkya Jayanti

 Yajnavalkya Jayanti (याज्ञवल्क्यजयंती) is a Hindu festival observed to celebrate the birth of the Vedic sage Yajnavalkya.
+In the Vedic tradition, this day is an occasion to remember his life and wisdom.

+In Hinduism, the sage Maharishi Yajnavalkya was a Vedic Acharya.
+Apart from being a guru, he was also a great scholar, legal expert and theorist.
+His legal treatise, the Yajnavalkya Smriti, holds immense significance for the Indian religions and its legal laws and justice.
+The Mitakshara school of Hindu laws is based on the commentary of the Yajnavalkya Smriti.
+It has profoundly influenced the Hindu law and justice.
+The oldest religious school of thought in the Mitakshara called Mithila school of Hindu Law is traditionally based on the Yajnavalkya Smriti.

 Dates

 In northern India, scholars believe that Yajnavalkya was born on Phalguna Shukla Panchami.
 Some scholars believe Phalguna Krishna Panchami to be his birth date.
 In some parts of the subcontinent, scholars believe Kartika Shukla Dvadashi to be his birthday.
 In Gujarat, Yajnavalkya's birthday is considered to be on the seventh day in the month of Kartika.

+According to the date of the Phalguna Shukla Panchami, the date of the upcoming year's Yajnavalkya Jayanti is on 13 March 2027.